 In 1850, Campbell leased his mill to Martin McCarty, who built a road leading up into the mountains from what eventually became downtown Saratoga.
 McCarty charged users of his road a toll; hence, the name of the settlement eventually evolved from “Campbell’s Gap” to “Tollgate.”

-Tollgate (McCartysville, or Bank Mills, as Saratoga was later known) was a thriving lumber town for the next half century.
-The town centered along Big Basin Way, at the time was unimaginatively called “Lumber Street,” grew quickly, adding commercial businesses that weren’t always standards of clean living.
+Tollgate (McCartysville, or Bank Mills, as Saratoga, was later known) was a thriving lumber town for the next half-century.
+The town centered along Big Basin Way, which at the time was unimaginatively called “Lumber Street,” grew quickly, adding commercial businesses that weren’t always standards of clean living.
 In the 1880s, Saratoga was “a notorious town” with seven saloons and whispers of opium dens and illegal lotteries.